Migraines can be scary for kids and stress-inducing for their parents. After all, when a child you love hurts, you hurt, too.

 - Anything that made the migraines better or worse

 Your child's doctor can use the diary to learn more about the migraines and their triggers.
-This may help him find the best treatment.
+This may help them find the best treatment.

 You'll probably get questions about symptoms and any other health problems your kid has.
 Your child's doctor will probably also ask if anyone else in your family has migraines.